madslaz/Path-to-OSCP/Active-Directory.md

 ```

 ##### LAB: Kerberos: Golden and Silver Tickets
 * Silver tickets are aimed at service accounts.
-They allow an attacker to forge a TGS ticket for a specific service under any user account.
+They allow an attacker to forge a TGS (Ticket-Granting Service) ticket for a specific service under any user account.
 For example, an MSSQL server only allows users that are part of the MSSQL group to log in.
 You can forge a silver ticket with this attack and connect to the MSSQL instance to retrieve sensitive data.
 To forge a silver ticket, you'll need:
   * Domain security identifier (SID)
   * Domain fully qualified domain name (FQDN)
   * Service account's password hash
   * Username to impersonate
   * Service name
   * Target
+* Obtaining the data from active directory: to get the domain SID, run `whoami /user` in a command prompt under a domain user account.
+This will return an output that has the user security identifier.
+We can derive the domain SID from the user SID by removing the last four digits and the hyphen preceding them.
+The domain FQDN can be retrieved from a domain-joined machine by issuing the following command: `systeminfo | findstr /B /C:"Domain"`.
+* The service account's password hash is generally dumped from a machine or computed from the password after a successful Kerberoast attack, for example.
+For the purpose of this specific lab, the password hash of the **iis_service** account is provided.
+Finally, to get the service and target host, use the following: `setspn -L <service account name>`.
+The output is in the format `[service]/[target]`.
+* Once all the information is gathered, you can proceed to create your ticket.
+This lab uses Mimikatz to create tickets.
+First, we are going to log into workstation-01 with `xfreerdp /v:<Workstation-01 IP> /u:s.villanelle /d:krbtown /p:Summ3r2021! /dynamic-resolution +clipboard`.
+Then, we are going to use Mimikatz to create our ticket with the following placeholder command: `kerberos::golden /sid:<Domain SID> /domain:<Domain FQDN> /user:<The user to impersonate> /service:<The service we are trying to connect to> /target:<The target server> /rc4:<The password hash of the service account>`.
+* Lastly, you will use Rubeus to load the silver ticket created (`ticket.kirbi`) into your current session --> `Rubeus ptt /ticket:ticket.kirbi`.
+With all of this done correctly, you should be all good to use the service!
+  * Note: Mimikatz will add a very large expiration time for the ticket, which is one way that silver and golden tickets are detected.
+* Silver ticket tasks:
+  * Forge a TGS ticket issued by **iis_service** for the user **Administrator**.
+Use it to connect to **http://workstation-02.krbtown.local** and get the token.
+The website only allows users of the DAs group to visit it.
+You can assume you have already dumped the password hash for this account, which can be found in the Credentials panel.